AlexLamper/scripture/README.md

 - **Supabase**: Database and authentication managed all by Supabase, fast and easy to use.
 - **Vercel**: Hosting and deployment platform optimized for Next.js applications.
 - **TailwindCSS**: Utility-first CSS framework for rapid, consistent styling.
-- **Leaflet**: JavaScript library for interactive maps, making Bible geography and exploration more engaging.
 - **Bible API**: Fetch Bible verses and related information to provide an enriched learning experience.
-- **Clerk**: Authentication service for secure login and account management.
 - **ShadCN**: UI styling library for modular and accessible components, ensuring a cohesive design.
 - **React-Icons**: Extensive icon library to improve visual consistency in the UI.
+- **RedixUI**: A library for creating responsive design systems with React.
+- **NextUI**: A library for creating responsive design systems with Next.js.
+- **RelumeIO**: A library used for design templates and components.
+- **FramerMotion**: A library used for animations and transitions.

 ## 📄 Pages

-- **Home**: The main page featuring the interactive Bible map and daily content suggestions.
+- **Learn**: The main page featuring the interactive Bible map and daily content suggestions.
 - **Chapters**: Explore individual Bible chapters with a breakdown of key verses and themes.
 - **Places**: Learn about significant biblical places and their relevance in the Bible.
 - **Characters**: Discover key Bible characters, their stories, and their impact.